Napolitano touts U.S. border security gains despite more arrests

-SAN DIEGO (Reuters) - U.S. Homeland Security Secretary Janet Napolitano said on Monday the federal government has made great strides in securing the border with Mexico, as the Obama administration seeks to build momentum this week for immigration reforms.
+SAN DIEGO, Feb 4 (Reuters) - U.S. Homeland Security Secretary Janet Napolitano said on Monday the federal government has made great strides in securing the border with Mexico, as the Obama administration seeks to build momentum this week for immigration reforms.

 Conservative officials and lawmakers have accused the government of failing to stem the tide of illegal immigration, and arrests of illegal border crossers went up last year.